Ai-Kiwi/cc-Remote/readme.md

  - improve security of the system as there is not really much at the moment.
  - - maybe could do turtle requests AES key with RSA code for server and server gives aes code and they talk using that.
  - - also should secure website end as that is accessible by anyone atm that can access the port it is hosted on, which is the same one as websocket.
- - auto update client if it is running out of date firmware.
-Most likely done by having server on start calculate sha256 hash of firmware then ask client what the local saved hash is to see if it is out of date then send the update dated over most likely websocket connection, could and most likely will do get request though.
-Could also do this for server as well by looking on github page and prompting the user it is out of date.
  - add support for some peripheral's.
  - - peripheral that gets where blocks from advanced peripherals
  - - peripheral that gets where ores are from advanced peripherals